delboyy/trading-bots/setup_guide.md

 ## 🤖 Step 3: Start the Trading Bots

-We have a master controller script that manages all 17 bots.
+We have a master controller script that manages all active bots.

 1.  **Activate Virtual Environment** (if not already):
     ```bash